ImperialCollegeLondon/RSEBlog/docs/posts/20250425_coauthoring_commits.md

 didn't explicitly write the code.
 Adding them as a co-author on commits that incorporate their expertise is a great way to provide credit.

+Another great opportunity for co-authoring commits is when pair programming.
+In this scenario, two people will usually be working together at the same machine, or remotely editing the same file(s), so commits can only be made from a single `git` instance.
+Being an inherently collaborative practice, both members of the pair should have their contributions acknowledged, and co-authoring commits provides a way to do exactly that.

 ## How to declare co-authors

 `git` supports a commit message format of a summary line followed by an optional section